ecoacoustics/website/content/resources/lessons/acoustics-indices/presentation/index.md

 ## Acoustic indices disadvantages

 -   Sounds are multidimensional: frequency, time and amplitude
--   Environmental recordings have an additional constraint: it is hard to determine the distance between sound source (e.g.: animal) to microphone
+-   Environmental recordings have an additional constraint:
+    -   it is hard to determine the distance between sound source (e.g.: animal) to microphone
     -   Amplitude metrics depend on distance because of attenuation effects
--   Other factors might influence values: background noise, intensity and repetition of calls by one individual, overlaps between calls,etc
+-   Other factors might influence values:
+    -   e.g. background noise, intensity and repetition of calls by one individual, overlaps between calls,etc
     -   Therefore the relationship between one index/one ecological metric are still unclear

 >Notes: